raspberrypilearning/c3-wolfram-rock-paper-scissors/en/step_6.md

  ---/task---

-Excellent.
-Now you have a play interface, and a results section!
-Your game is now fully functioning.
+Now you have a play interface, and a results section - your game works!
 Play the game, and see if you can beat the computer!